 (“By what means” refers to the following categories: Natural causes, Accident, Homicide, Suicide, and Undetermined)

 There are two types of inquests: mandatory and discretionary.
-Mandatory inquests are conducted pursuant to legislative requirements under the Act.
-Deaths that occur as a result of an accident in the course of employment at construction sites, mines, pits or quarries are subject to mandatory inquests.
+Deaths that occur on the job at construction sites, mines, pits or quarries are subject to mandatory inquests.
 Inquests are also mandatory in cases where a death occurs while a person is in custody or being detained (unless the death is from natural causes and the person has been committed to a correctional institution.
 These deaths must be investigated by a coroner, but the decision to hold an inquest into the death is discretionary.)
 The death of a child as a result of a criminal act of a person who has custody of the child may be the subject of a mandatory inquest if certain circumstances are met.
 If a psychiatric patient dies while being physically restrained and while being detained in a psychiatric facility or hospital, a mandatory inquest is also held.
-All other inquests are considered discretionary and may be conducted in accordance with section 20 of the Act.
+All other inquests are discretionary.

 There are several factors that a coroner takes into account when deciding whether to hold a discretionary inquest.
 For instance, the coroner must consider whether the answers to the five questions are known.
 The coroner may also determine whether or not it is desirable for the public to have an open and full hearing of the circumstances of a death.
 Additionally, an inquest allows juries to make useful recommendations to prevent other deaths in similar circumstances.
 This preventative function is a very important aspect of inquests because it encourages changes that will result in a safer province.
 Recommendations from previous inquests have resulted in changes to legislation (e.g. graduated licensing and labour laws), policy (e.g. how the police and courts administer justice), procedures (e.g. how we protect children and how safe medical practices are encouraged) and product development (e.g. safety mechanisms for motorized vehicles and other consumer goods).

-A relative (as defined in section 26 the Act) of a deceased, may request an inquest by submitting this request in writing to the investigating coroner.
-This request will be presented to the Regional Supervising Coroners management team to determine whether an inquest should be conducted in accordance with section 20 of the Act.
+A relative of a deceased, may request an inquest by submitting this request in writing to the investigating coroner.
+This request will be presented to the Regional Supervising Coroners management team to determine whether an inquest should be conducted.

 There is no time limit between the date of death and the convening of an inquest.